Other Voices

 Fiona Hill

-I think as our composer you’re always trying to imagine how everything’s going to sound while you’re writing the piece, so really trying to imagine the acoustic instruments and their electronics and how you want to meld them together.
-So for me, I love exploring the option of amplifying the instruments and the processing those instruments to really help blend electronics and the acoustic instruments.
-And of course, the other challenge is also how playable is it.
+I think as a composer you’re always trying to imagine how everything’s going to sound while you’re writing the piece, so really trying to imagine the acoustic instruments and the electronics and how you want to meld them together.
+So for me, I love exploring the option of amplifying the instruments and processing those instruments to really help blend electronics and the acoustic instruments.
+And of course, the other challenge is also how playable is it?
 Is there performer going to be able to interact and still feel comfortable as a performer while they’re performing with electronics.

 Alex Manton